propelorm/Propel/cookbook/symfony2/mastering-symfony2-forms-with-propel.markdown

 # Mastering Symfony2 Forms With Propel #

 In this chapter, you'll learn how to master Symfony2 forms with Propel.

-First of all, you have to assume you'll play with `Book` and `Author` objects into a `LibraryBundle` bundle.
-The `schema.xml` file is defined as following:
+>**Code along with the example**<br />If you want to follow along with the example in this chapter, create a `LibraryBundle` bundle by using this command: `php app/console generate:bundle --namespace=Acme/LibraryBundle`.

+Assuming you manage `Book` and `Author` objects, you'll define the following `schema.xml`:

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>